thomasboyt/loud-places/src/pages/travel/europe-trip-london/index.md

 ![](british-museum-elgin.jpg)

-Afterwards, I headed over to Trafalgar Square, siet of another museum I'd missed last time, the National Gallery.
+Afterwards, I headed over to Trafalgar Square, site of another museum I'd missed last time, the National Gallery.

 ![](trafalgar-square.jpg)

 Unfortunately, I didn't get many photos of the museum.
-Like a lot of galleries, many sections warned discouraged photography.
+Like a lot of galleries, many sections discouraged photography.
 For whatever reason, I wound up with a lot of shots of dogs in portraiture, probably because they were more interesting than the actual human subjects.

 ![](national-gallery.jpg)